Special Education Administrative Leadership Institute for Experienced Directors

 Join a cohort of current experienced special education leaders to enhance your knowledge of current practices, laws, and strategies as your work with students and staff.

-A partnership with Academic Discoveries, LLP and the Massachusetts Department of Elementary and Secondary Education (DESE)
+A partnership with Academic Discoveries, LLC and the Massachusetts Department of Elementary and Secondary Education (DESE)

 Academic Discoveries Logo Mass DESE Logo